 Portmanteau Couple Name: After the release of this movie, there was a deluge—or tsunami, if you prefer—of "Cherik" (Charles/Erik) fanfics, to the point where it would be impossible to read every one of them in a single lifetime.

 Rescued from the Scrappy Heap: Azazel in the comics was the main villain of one of the most universally loathed arcs in the franchise's history.
-The film jettisons his dumb "demon overlord" backstory in favor of making him Nightcrawler's cool evil dad, which works a lot in his favor.
+The film jettisons his dumb "demon overlord" backstory in favor of making him Nightcrawler's Evil Counterpart, which works a lot in his favor.

 Strawman Has a Point: Magneto is right, in that his prediction that the US government will eventually turn on the mutants comes true, and his intention to wipe out the US and Soviet fleets that launched a full barrage at them—overcoming decades of tension in just a few minutes to do so—comes off as surprisingly understandable despite its extremism.
 Xavier, mistakenly, tries to stop him using the "just following orders" defense.
 Ironically, Magneto's interrupted counter "proved" that mutants in general are a threat.
 He could've just dumped the barrage he "caught" into the ocean.

 Darwin, who was shown to have useful powers and a fair amount of character potential, gets killed during All Your Base Are Belong to Us.
 You can see his body trying to adapt to the energy, fail, and then explode.
 This becomes even more of a waste given the events of the sequel; Darwin's powers would have made a much better basis for the technology of the adaptive Sentinels than Mystique's.

 Some feel that Angel's FaceHeel Turn was underdeveloped and were a little annoyed that she wasn't shown in too many scenes beforehand.
 The fact that she is killed offscreen in between films doesn't help matters.